Wood, Stone and You

 Hazel 5 August-1 September

 Hazel has a long association with poetry and knowledge.
-In Celtic times Bards were the wise men.
+In Celtic times Bards used to love a good story and were the wise men.
 Their songs kept history and traditions alive in a time when handwriting was rudimentary.
 Hazel is soft and pliable, so twigs were the diviner’s tool of choice when seeking underground water.
 The fabulous salmon of wisdom became wise through eating hazelnuts (nine).
 Hazelnuts are rich in vitamin E and are delicious in many sweet and savoury recipes.

 Topaz increases the wearer’s strength and intelligence but represents love and affection.